 If you learn how to draw a cat with metallic markers, then your imagination can run wild with all kinds of fancy decorations.
-Especially if you use these two inexpensive supplies.

 If drawing with crayons is getting to feel a little like the “same old, same old”, and yet paints are not an option, then here are two REALLY fun materials that were made for each other, are inexpensive, and safe for all ages.